luis-fernandezt/Python-for-Data-Science/5 Análisis de datos de Python/Ex_Files_Python_Data_Analysis/chapter5/downloaded/readme.txt

 		      /by_year/readme.txt and
 		      /by_year/ghcn-daily-by_year-format.rtf
 		      files for further details
+by_station:           Directory of GHCN daily station data in period of record
+                      comma separate (csv) files.
+See readme-by_station.txt
+                      for additional details
 grid:	              Directory with the GHCN-Daily gridded dataset known
                       as HadGHCND
 papers:		      Directory with pdf versions of journal articles relevant